So what exactly is a Wing 41 Pass?

 Where & when can I get a Wing 41 Pass?

-After getting the nod to enter the Wing 41 base for a pass, the place to apply is at the not-so-surprisingly army green coloured building (GPS co-ordinates: 18.78271, 98.96636) which, coming from the direction of Suthep Road, is situated 600m after the checkpoint on the left-hand side.
+After getting the nod to enter the Wing 41 base for a pass, the place to apply is at the not-so-surprisingly army green coloured building (GPS co-ordinates: 18.78271, 98.96636) (see Map below) which, coming from the direction of Suthep Road, is situated 600m after the checkpoint on the left-hand side.
 And with the customary presence of bright orange traffic cones ahead of the turning for the building plus any number of Military Police officers directing would-be permit hunters into the parking lot out front, it’s hard to miss the target!

 With no appointment system set up, the application office is open for walk-ins from 8:30AM to 11:30AM and from 1:30PM to 3:30PM Monday to Friday but closed altogether on Wednesday afternoons and when the week day happens to fall on a Thai public holiday.
 All the same, getting hold of a Wing 41 pass isn’t something that can be done year-round; rather, it’s an annual fixture with applications only invited during the months of November and December (every so often continuing into mid-January) with permits valid for the whole of the following calendar year.
 The window of opportunity to put in for 2018’s Wing 41 pass opened on Thursday 2ndNovember with the very last day for applications on Friday 29th December 2017 so if you haven’t already applied for next year’s permit, you’ll need to get your skates on!